twoojoo/ttask/README.md

 > NOTE: if the operator can't infer the message type from a given callback (e.g. Map operator), the type must be provided as generic to the operator itself (e.g. Print and Delay operators)

-> **Lock** method prevents the task from being further extnended with more operators.
+> **Lock** method prevents the task from being further extended with more operators.
 Trying to extend a locked task will cause the application to panic.

 ### Sources